Daniel-KM/Omeka-S-module-Mirador/README.md

 altered, and that no provisions are either added or removed herefrom.

 [Mirador] is published under the [Apache 2] licence.
+Each Mirador plugin has a license.
+See each repository for more information.

 Copyright
 ---------